COVID-19: Latest news and analysis for the pharma industryApril 28, 2021 Sara Blumenstein Ph.D. Pharma & Biotechnology Regulatory Section Manager

 Yet many experts remained skeptical of remdesivir’s benefits.
 They pointed out, for example, that there’s no statistically significant evidence that remdesivir actually prevents deaths from Covid-19.
 In Nov 2020, the World Health Organization recommended against using remdesivir.
 Based on a review of all the published trials so far, they concluded that evidence of its benefits is lacking.

 FDA Authorizes Monoclonal Antibodies for Treatment of COVID-19

 Monoclonal antibodies are laboratory-made proteins that mimic the immune system’s ability to fight off harmful pathogens such as viruses.
 Casirivimab and imdevimab are monoclonal antibodies that are specifically directed against the spike protein of SARS-CoV-2, designed to block the virus’ attachment and entry into human cells.

-In a clinical trial of patients with COVID-19, casirivimab and imdevimab, administered together, were shown to reduce COVID-19-related hospitalization or emergency room visits in patients at high risk for disease progression within 28 days after treatment when compared to placebo.
-The safety and effectiveness of this investigational therapy for use in the treatment of COVID-19 continues to be evaluated.
+In a clinical trial of patients with COVID-19, casirivimab and imdevimab administered together were shown to reduce COVID-19-related hospitalization or emergency room visits in patients at high risk for disease progression within 28 days after treatment when compared to placebo.
+The safety and effectiveness of this investigational therapy for use in the treatment of COVID-19 continue to be evaluated.